-As you learn healthy boundaries and are able to get in touch with yourself emotionally, your body’s energy field will expand.
-You will develop more compassion for yourself and others.
+As you learn healthy boundaries and get in touch with yourself emotionally, your body’s energy field will expand.
+Because you now know how to take care of yourself by understanding energy.
+You’ll develop more compassion for yourself and others.
 Your relationships will improve.

-You will experience more joy in your relationships because you have learned not to hold onto uncomfortable emotions and the associated dysfunctional behaviors that bring a relationship down.
+You’ll experience more joy in your relationships because you’ve learned to process uncomfortable emotions and the associated dysfunctional behaviors that otherwise bring you down.
 Your relationships won’t become tainted and toxic.
 Your energy field will be bright, powerfully invincible and pure.

-I’m Anna-Thea, an intimacy coach, and educator.
+I’m Anna-Thea, an author and educator.
 I can teach you how to set healthy boundaries in your relationships.
-And you will feel more vitally alive because of it.
-If you would like to find out more about my teachings please visit www.LeaderofLove.com
+And you’ll feel more vitally alive because of it.
+If you would like to find out more about my teachings check out my online courses.